CtrlK

 Workflow Clarity

-The 10-step workflow table is clearly sequenced with explicit validation checkpoints (check plan status, pre-deploy checklist, RBAC health check, verify success, live role verification).
-Error handling is addressed in step 7, and there's a clear prerequisite gate with feedback loops (if missing → invoke other skill first).
+The 10-step workflow table is clearly sequenced with explicit validation checkpoints (prerequisite check, pre-deploy checklist, RBAC health check, post-deploy verification, live role verification).
+Error handling is addressed in step 7, and there are clear feedback loops — if validation proof is missing, stop and re-validate.
+The prerequisite gate pattern is well-defined.

 3 / 3